The Cape West Coast

 Paternoster

 A must see on the West Coast, Paternoster manages to embody much of what makes the West Coast such a special stretch of coastline.
-The picturesque fishing village is famous for its crayfish, the pristine white beaches are often awash with brightly coloured crayfish traps, or kreefbakkies.
-The ocean is alive with whale and dolphins frolicking, while the land is periodically transformed after the winter rains into a sea of colour during flower season.
+The picturesque fishing village is famous for its crayfish, the pristine white beaches are often awash with brightly colored crayfish traps, or kreefbakkies.
+The ocean is alive with whale and dolphins frolicking, while the land is periodically transformed after the winter rains into a sea of color during flower season.

 Clanwilliam

 One of South Africa’s oldest towns, the hub of rooibos production and a gateway to the majestic Cederberg Mountain Range.
-A wander through Clanwilliam’s streets offers visitors a glimpse of the areas history, though it is for the town’s dam that most visitors flock to Clanwilliam where boating and waterskiing under the blazing Africa sun are the order of most days.
+A wander through Clanwilliam’s streets offers visitors a glimpse of the area’s history, though it is for the town’s dam that most visitors flock to Clanwilliam where boating and waterskiing under the blazing Africa sun are the order of most days.
 Visit Clanwilliam Information Pages for more on this town

 Citrusdal